koordinates/kart/docs/pages/command_reference.rst

       keeping their change but discarding our change
    -  ``delete`` resolve the conflict by deleting the item which has conflicting changes
+   -  ``workingcopy`` resolve the conflict by accepting whatever is currently found in the working copy with the expected name or primary key value.
+This allows you to provide any resolution that is a single feature or tile by first editing the working copy.

 These resolutions are the only resolutions that can be selected by name.
 Other resolutions are also possible, but must be supplied in a file.